Wind Energy Profile

 The American Recovery and Reinvestment Act authorizes an additional $1.6 billion of new clean renewable energy bonds to be distributed to tribal governments, public power providers and electric cooperatives to finance facilities that generate electricity from renewable resources.

-Wind energy capacity in the United States is 46,916 megawatts, according to 2011 figures from the AWEA.
-Utility-scale wind turbines are installed in 36 states.
-The supply of wind energy in 2011 totals 3 percent of the nation’s electricity.
-United States wind power generates enough electricity to power the equivalent of more than 10 million homes.
+Wind energy capacity in the United States is 65,879 megawatts, according to 2014 figures from the AWEA.
+Utility-scale wind turbines are installed in 39 states.
+The supply of wind energy in 2013 totals 4.1 percent of the nation’s electricity, with up to 25 percent of energy coming from wind in certain states such as Iowa and South Dakota.
+United States wind power generates enough electricity to power the equivalent of more than 15.5 million homes.

-The U.S. DOE's goal is to power at least 5 percent of the nation’s electricity with wind by 2020.
+The goal of the United States Department of Energy is to power at least 20 percent of the nation’s electricity with wind by 2030.
 The north-south corridor of the United States--Minnesota, Iowa, Nebraska, Kansas and Texas--offers great potential for wind energy generation.

 Wind energy is highly capital-intensive for the equipment and plant construction.
 Costs can range from $3,000 to $80,000 for a small wind turbine, depending on the location, application and service agreement.
 A large tower and utility-scale turbine can cost $1 million.
 Other negative aspects to wind energy include concern over the noise generated by the rotor blades, visual impacts of the towers on the landscape and bird deaths caused by the rotor.